 About one-third of Americans suffer from dry mouth symptoms at some point during their lifetime, and older people are at a higher risk of developing dryness in the mouth for a multitude of reasons.

 Why does age increase the risk?

-One of the large causes of xerostomia in older adults is the increased use of medications that come with aging.
+One of the large causes of xerostomia (the subjective sensation of dry mouth) in older adults is the increased use of medications that come with aging.
 In fact, reduced salivation function is a side effect of some 500 different medications.
 Drugs used to provide relief from anxiety, depression, hypertension, urinary incontinence, Parkinson's disease, asthma and pain are among the many prescriptions that can lead to low salivation.
 Another big cause is antihistamines and other allergy medications.
 Additionally, as people get older, they often find their bodies are simply less capable of producing saliva and, combined with the use of these products, this can lead to an intolerable case of dry mouth.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Please Note: The material on this site is provided for informational purposes only.
 Always consult your health care professional before beginning any new therapy.